EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 # References

-This is the result of research, theorizing, experimentation, and iteration across a few years of work in collaboration with [@Trek](https://twitter.com/trek).
+This is the result of research, experimentation, and iteration across years of work, quite often in collaboration with [@Trek](https://twitter.com/trek).
 You can read [Trek's earlier take](https://medium.com/@trek/tired-engineering-interviews-hired-engineering-auditions-5f9f00147a57) on this format, as well.

 Other Interesting Resources